-In fiscal year 2001, the Compensation Committee was responsible for setting and administering the policies governing annual compensation of the executive officers of Aastrom.
+In fiscal year 2003, the Compensation Committee was responsible for setting and administering the policies governing annual compensation of the executive officers of Aastrom.
 These policies are based upon the philosophy that Aastrom's long-term success is best achieved through recruitment and retention of the best people possible.
 The Compensation Committee applied this philosophy in determining compensation for Aastrom's executive officers in three areas: salary, bonuses and stock options.

 Salary.
-Aastrom strives to offer salaries to its executive officers which are competitive in its industry and in its geographic region for similar positions requiring similar qualifications.
+Aastrom strives to offer salaries to its executive officers that are competitive in its industry and in its geographic region for similar positions requiring similar qualifications.
 In determining executive officers' salaries, the Compensation Committee considers salary surveys of companies in similar industries, and of similar size and geographic location.
-Companies selected for salary comparisons are not necessarily the same companies used to compare stock performance in the chart under the heading "Comparison Of Shareholder Return."
+Companies selected for salary comparisons are not necessarily the same companies used to compare stock performance in the chart under the heading "Comparison of Shareholder Return."

-The Compensation Committee generally evaluates the performance and sets the salary of Aastrom's Chief Executive Officer, Dr. Armstrong, on an annual basis.
-Dr. Armstrong evaluates the performance of all other executive officers, and recommends salary adjustments which are subject to review and approval by the Compensation Committee.
+The Compensation Committee evaluates the performance and sets the salary of Aastrom's Chief Executive Officer, Dr. Armstrong, on an annual basis.
+Dr. Armstrong evaluates the performance of all other executive officers, and recommends salary adjustments, which are subject to review and approval by the Compensation Committee.
 Performance evaluations for individual executive officers are based on individual goals.
 For Dr. Armstrong, these goals are set by the Compensation Committee and, for all other officers, these goals are set by Dr. Armstrong.
 The goals of executive officers are based on their individual management responsibilities.
 In addition to reviewing the results of the performance evaluations and information concerning competitive salaries, the Compensation Committee and Dr. Armstrong consider the financial condition of Aastrom in evaluating salary adjustments.
-The salaries are evaluated by the Compensation Committee, with each member using his personal judgment and subjective factors to assess performance.
+The salaries are evaluated by the Compensation Committee, with each member using his or her personal judgment and subjective factors to assess performance.

 Bonuses.
 Aastrom seeks to provide additional incentives and rewards to executives who make contributions of outstanding value to Aastrom.
-For this reason, Aastrom may award incentive compensation which can comprise a substantial portion of the total compensation of executive officers when earned and paid.
+For this reason, Aastrom may award incentive compensation, which can comprise a substantial portion of the total compensation of executive officers when earned and paid.
 Cash bonuses are based on a subjective evaluation of performance and existing salary, rather than a specific formula.

 Stock Options.
 The Compensation Committee believes that employee equity ownership provides significant additional incentive to executive officers to maximize value for Aastrom's shareholders, and therefore makes periodic grants of stock options under Aastrom's Option Plan.
 Such options are granted at the prevailing market price, and will only have value if Aastrom's stock price increases over the exercise price.
 Therefore, the Compensation Committee believes that stock options serve to align the interest of executive officers closely with other shareholders because of the direct benefit executive officers receive through improved stock performance.

-After the fiscal year ended June 30, 2001, the Compensation Committee met to review the options currently held by the executive officers of Aastrom.
-Following this review, the Compensation Committee granted options to a number of the executive officers, including a grant of 1,000,000 options, 20% of which are immediately vested and exercisable, to the Company's Chief Executive Officer, Dr. Armstrong.
-Details of this grant will be included in the compensation report for fiscal year ending June 30, 2002.
+After the fiscal year ended June 30, 2003, the Compensation Committee met to review the options held by the executive officers of Aastrom.
+Following this review, the Compensation Committee granted options to four of the executive officers of Aastrom: Dr. Armstrong, President and Chief Executive Officer, Mr. Bard, Vice President Regulatory Affairs and Quality Systems, Mr. Hampson, Vice President Product Development and Mr. Wright, Senior Vice President Administrative and Financial Operations and Chief Financial Officer.
+The Compensation Committee granted 200,000 additional options to Dr. Armstrong, 20,000 additional options to Mr. Bard, 69,000 additional options to Mr. Hampson and 84,000 additional options to Mr. Wright.
+Details of these grants will be included in the compensation report for fiscal year ending June 30, 2004.